Sunday, April 14, 2019

 Something Solid: Miscellaneous Sonnets: Luggage

-The luggage carried by refugees from wealthy
+Luggage lugged in by refugees from wealthy

 do our dance.
 I saw it, in the middle of the action—

-black leather, names embossed in gold— tried
+black leather, initials embossed in gold— tried

-a betrayal, to sleep with someone of inferior caste
+was a betrayal, to sleep with someone of inferior caste

-status, with horrible consequences.
+status, with steep consequences.
 When a severed

 you, red-tongued, the debt you owed could never